wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/_index.en.md

 * TinyGo
 * AssemblyScript

 Next, you'll need to use the appropriate tooling to create a new actor in your language of choice.
-As of version `0.2.0` of the **wash** CLI, we do not currently support the generation of new actors from scaffolding.
-As such, if you want scaffolding, you should use `cargo generate`, which is what this guide assumes.
+The current (`0.2.0`) version of the **wash** CLI does not **yet** support code generation or the production of scaffolding.
+As such, if you want scaffolding for Rust, you should use `cargo generate`, which is what this guide assumes.
+Check the [actor interfaces](https://github.com/wasmcloud/actor-interfaces) GitHub repository for information on scaffolding for other languages.

 This guide will walk you through the following steps to creating an actor: